 - Turn Lipstick into Lip Gloss

 Scoop out the rest of the lipstick from the barrel with a cotton bud.
 In a small container, mix in your most loved colour-free lip balm.
 You’ll get a moisturising gloss with a hint of your favourite colour.
 A make-your-own-lip balm pack is a great alternative to using a premade lip balm.
 You can still add your own favourite colour using your leftover lipstick.

 Use what you already have

 Once you’ve finished your lipstick re-purposing, the next idea is to use only the lipsticks that you already have in your collection.
 Inspired by Sarah Lazarovic’s illustration of The Buyerarchy of Needs, using what you already have is the first thoughtful level of the Buyerarchy model.
 It makes you stop and think that you don’t really need to buy the exact same lipstick colour when you already have enough.
-Maybe it’s not the colour, but getting out of your lipstick colour comfort zone can brighten your lips and support your journey to a more sustainable beauty lifestyle.
+Maybe it’s not the colour of choice, but getting out of your lipstick colour comfort zone can brighten your lips and support your journey to a more sustainable beauty lifestyle.

 How do you get the most from your lipstick?